Why You Get A Second Wind While Working Out

 So, that’s the scientific side of this.
 Anecdotally, athletes and workout instructors believe a second wind can occur for all kinds of reasons.

-Joey Foley, the cofounder of New York City’s Punch Pedal Houss and a former D1 Football player, says much of it has to do with being motivated by the environment you’re in.
+Joey Foley, the cofounder of New York City’s Punch Pedal House and a former D1 Football player, says much of it has to do with being motivated by the environment you’re in.
 “In group fitness specifically, you have this energy aspect of being next to someone,” he says.
 “Being in a brick and mortar room with others pushes you a little bit more, and gives you energy to take it to the next level.”
 Foley himself has helped designed classes that will ideally help you hit a second wind and then a third wind with HIIT-like intervals bringing your heart rate up and back down as Foley's boxing and spinning classes progress.
 He adds that external factors can also help you get into a mental state where you can push through into a second wind.
 Those might include a particularly inspiring instructor, the lighting in the room you’re getting sweaty in, or even what you ate before your workout.

 Jennifer Hicks, an instructor at 305 Fitness, adds that it can also have to do with a power playlist.
 “If I’m exhausted and ready to quit, but Whitney Houston comes on shuffle or the beat drops in a remix, I’m always inspired to get through a few more burpees,” Hicks says.
 “The effect music has on us is pretty amazing.”